-Caregivers often tell us they feel overwhelmed with trying to locate resources to help their seriously ill family member.
+Caregivers often tell us they feel overwhelmed with trying to locate community resources for seniors to help their seriously ill family member.
 There are many community resources available, but they are offered through disparate agencies, each with their own application process.
 It’s a complex system to navigate, made worse by the stress of caring for a loved one.

 To help these families, Gilchrist provides a community service coordinator for patients of its Elder Medical Care program, which provides medical care and support to allow seriously ill seniors to remain in their homes and communities.

 The service coordinator first meets with patients and families to identify their needs and challenges.
 Often, caregivers are looking for additional in-home care or transportation services.
 The service coordinator can arrange for these and also suggest resources families may not know are available, such as discounted medication and insurance options.
 To provide socialization opportunities, the coordinator may locate nearby senior centers that offer activities such as trips, luncheons and dinners.

 One major hurdle patients and families frequently face is difficulty with finding available and affordable senior housing.
 In these situations, the service coordinator will discuss available options, such as a senior apartment complex, assisted living or, in some cases, long-term care.
 They will walk families through the application process and explain how to obtain additional insurance coverage that can help with affordability.
 The coordinator will also provide tips on how to navigate the adjustment.

 In short, Gilchrist’s coordinators navigate finding community resources for seniors on behalf of families to keep their loved ones happy and healthy.
 Below are recent examples of how service coordinators have helped patients and their families overcome obstacles.

 A patient and his wife lost their utility services for over three weeks.
 They were unable to prepare food, navigate through their home in the dark, or make phone calls.
 They had no way of contacting anyone in the event of an emergency.